British citizenship ceremonies

 Every applicant is required to swear an oath of allegiance to the Crown and make a pledge to uphold the values and laws of the UK.
 Our government have introduced citizenship ceremonies to ensure that the acquisition of citizenship isn't purely a administrative process.
 They want applicants to have the opportunity to celebrate their final step to becoming a British Citizen.

 Everybody over the age of 18 who has been accepted to become a British citizen should attend this ceremony.
-Children are not required to attend, but if they do wish to do so they are very welcome.
+Children are not required to attend, but are more than welcome to.

 Invitation to the ceremony

-Provided your application for British Citizenship is successful, you will receive an invitation letter from the Home Office to attend a Citizenship Ceremony.
+Provided your application for British Citizenship is successful, you'll receive an invitation letter from the Home Office to attend a Citizenship Ceremony.

-On receipt of the invitation letter from the Home Office please call the number provided on the letter to arrange your ceremony date.
-Please note that you will have three months from the date of the letter to attend a citizenship ceremony.
+On receipt of the invitation letter from the Home Office, call the number provided on the letter to arrange your ceremony date.
+Please note that you'll have three months from the date of the letter to attend a citizenship ceremony.
 Our ceremonies are usually held on Mondays and Tuesdays and you may bring up to two guests.

 The Citizenship Ceremonies are usually held at The Register Office, 34 Peckham Road, London, SE5 8QA.

 Please bring a valid photo ID (eg passport or driving licence) and your Home Office invitation letter.

 We do offer private citizenships ceremonies for an additional fee starting from £185.